Explore a rewarding career as an IT consultant working for our innovative clients or join our operations teams to help grow our mission.

 We provide resources and guidance to help you prioritize your mental health, so you can maintain a long and healthy career at auticon.

-We are a proudly diverse company and inclusion is at the heart of everything we do at auticon UK and that starts with our recruitment process, which has been designed to make you, and all of our autistic candidates, feel comfortable to be your authentic self.
-We support you throughout our 4-stage recruitment framework.
-Our aim is that you are able to demonstrate your skills and capabilities and feel like the process itself has been a positive experience.
-Our recruitment process is a vital part of the initial work we do with you to understand what support we can give to enable you to succeed as a consultant.
-Understanding your individuality helps us place you in work environments suited to your strengths and informs us as to the adjustments that our clients may need to make to ensure you thrive when you join them.
+When registering your interest in joining auticon as a Consultant, we’ll ask you some initial screening questions and request your CV.
+Upon finding a project opportunity suited to your skills and experience, we’ll support you through our recruitment process.
+We want you to be able to demonstrate your skills and capabilities and feel like the process has been a positive experience.
+Our recruitment process is a vital part of the work we do with you to understand what support we can give to enable you to succeed as a Consultant.
+Understanding your individuality helps us place you in work environments suited to your strengths and informs us about the adjustments you find important to ensure you thrive in the workplace.

 auticon is more than a job – it’s a community!